2011 Atlantic Coast Conference football season: Coaches

 During the offseason, two ACC schools, Maryland and Miami, hired new head coaches.
 Maryland bought out the last year of 10 year coach, Ralph Friedgen's contract.
 They hired Randy Edsall who had been the head coach at UConn for 12 years.
 Miami fired their head coach of 4 years, Randy Shannon, at the conclusion of the Hurricanes' regular season.
 They in turn hired coach Al Golden, who was the 5 year head coach of Temple.
-In an unexpected turn of events, on July 27, 2011, UNC chancellor Holden Thorp announced that the UNC Board of Trustees decided to dismiss Butch Davis as the head coach of the football team.
+In an unexpected turn of events, on July 27, 2011, UNC chancellor Holden Thorp announced that UNC's board of trustees decided to dismiss Butch Davis as the head coach of the football team.
 The announcement came a week before the start of fall training camp.
 The firing was cited as being due to the investigations by the NCAA into academic fraud, impermissible benefits, and talking to agents in the 2010 season.
 The next day on the 28th, Everett Withers, the defensive coordinator of the past 3 years, was named as the interim head coach.